 Trip planning dos and don’ts

-Any road trip planning involves long sleepless nights and a number of things getting organized.
+A cycling road trip planning involves long sleepless nights and a number of steps to get everything organized.

 Regardless how perfect your cycling road trip plan is, the weather is always quite unpredictable.
 You won’t get much help from weather forecast as it constantly changes.
 Therefore, be ready to face all possible weather conditions.